ansible-collections/community.aws/docs/community.aws.ec2_vpc_vgw_info_module.rst

 Synopsis
 --------
-- Gather information about virtual gateways in AWS.
+- Gather information about virtual gateways (VGWs) in AWS.